 Group meeting in work setting

-• Explore a range of theories and their practical application to consultancy and research via formal teaching, discussion and supervision.
+• explore a range of theories and their practical application to consultancy, leadership and research via formal teaching, discussion and supervision

-• Prepare to work with the most complex organisational issues, expand your consultancy practice, and develop others in this area.
+• prepare to work with the most complex organisational issues, expand your consultancy and leadership practice, and to develop others in this way of working

 About this course

-This module involves formal research teaching including lectures, seminars, research conferences and individual research supervision.
-The aim is to support your development as a practitioner-researcher so that you are able to develop your research proposal and have the skills to undertake it.
+This module involves formal research teaching including lectures, seminars, research conferences and individual research supervision (from year two).
+The aim is to support your development as a practitioner-researcher so that you can develop your research proposal and have the skills to undertake it.

 Your research

 The programme will equip you with the skills to design and execute original applicable research informed by professional practice.
-It will enable you to contribute to a growing body of knowledge about organisational consultancy from a systems psychodynamic perspective and give you an advanced academic understanding of the field.
+It will enable you to contribute to a growing body of knowledge about organisational consultancy and leadership from a systems- psychodynamic perspective and give you an advanced academic understanding of the field.

-The research methods module is taught as part of the Tavistock and Portman’s integrated doctorate programme in advanced practice and research.
+The research methods module is taught as part of our integrated doctorate programme in advanced practice and research.
 This will give you the opportunity to experience peer learning and support and the benefits of participation in a stimulating research community.

 Towards the end of year two you will finalise the design of your research project which you will then carry out with the support of supervisors and peer discussion.

-You may take a minimum of three years and a maximum of four years to complete your research and write your thesis.
-During this time, you will have the benefit of access to the Tavistock and Portman and the University of Essex online seminars and web-based learning opportunities.
+You may then take a minimum of three years and a maximum of four years to complete your research and write your thesis.
+During this time, you will benefit from access to online seminars and web-based learning opportunities provided by us and the University of Essex.

 Previous students have undertaken wide-ranging and valuable research.
 Get inspired by reading our compilation of completed research projects.